eclipse-vertx/vert.x/new/core_manual_ruby.md

 An HTTPS server has an identical API to a standard HTTP server.
 Getting the server to use HTTPS is just a matter of configuring the HTTP Server before `listen` is called.

 Configuration of an HTTPS server is done in exactly the same way as configuring a `NetServer` for SSL.
-Please see SSL server chapter for detailed instructions.
+Please see the SSL server chapter for detailed instructions.

 ## HTTPS Clients

 HTTPS clients can also be very easily written with vert.x

 Configuring an HTTP client for HTTPS is done in exactly the same way as configuring a `NetClient` for SSL.
-Please see SSL client chapter for detailed instructions.
+Please see the SSL client chapter for detailed instructions.

 ## Scaling HTTP servers

 Scaling an HTTP or HTTPS server over multiple cores is as simple as deploying more instances of the verticle.
 For example:

-    vertx deploy http_server.js -instances 20
+    vertx deploy http_server.rb -instances 20

 The scaling works in the same way as scaling a `NetServer`.
 Please see the chapter on scaling Net Servers for a detailed explanation of how this works.